trunk-io/docs/merge/graph/impacted-targets.md

 ### Impacted Targets Generation: Bazel + GitHub Actions

-1. Grab your repository's API token from app.trunk.io, in the settings > repo-name page.
+1. Grab your repository's API token from [app.trunk.io](app.trunk.io), in the settings > repo-name page.
 2. Store the repository's API token as a GitHub action secret.
-3. Use the `trunk-io/merge-action` action, as defined here: https://github.com/trunk-io/merge-action#usage.
+3. Use the `trunk-io/merge-action` action, as defined [here](https://github.com/trunk-io/merge-action#usage).